deanyim0226/react/README.md

 ## Product Implementation

-Markup: * Each Product should have general fields, like Name, Description, Rating, Price, Category (New Product Document/ Collection)
-In Product component each item when we click to display details should also have a button "Add To Item" on click should add to New Cart
+- Each Product should have general fields, like Name, Description, Rating, Price, Category (New Product Document/ Collection) In Product component each item when we click to display details should also have a button "Add To Item" on click should add to New Cart
 Cart Implementation

-Create New Cart Component using react hooks, functional component Each Item in this component should be added from Product Component On Cart Component, Button for save to Checkout should save the cart item to database (New Cart Document/ Collection) Checkout Component
+- Create New Cart Component using react hooks, functional component Each Item in this component should be added from Product Component On Cart Component, Button for save to Checkout should save the cart item to database (New Cart Document/ Collection) Checkout Component

 ## Cart Implementation

-Create A functional component and use react hook or using container to read data from store Show - User Details (Name, address) //We will deliver products to below address kind of message as well Show Table of cart put up for purchase (you need to re-use the cartlist and cartitem components) Show the purchase Summary (total qty and total amount)
+- Create A functional component and use react hook or using container to read data from store Show - User Details (Name, address) //We will deliver products to below address kind of message as well Show Table of cart put up for purchase (you need to re-use the cartlist and cartitem components) Show the purchase Summary (total qty and total amount)